 Thirsty after browsing cars, trains, homes, local art, and walking paths along the shore?
 We’re sure you’ll enjoy a cocktail at one of best bars in Kennebunk and Kennebunkport.

 Old Vines Wine Bar is a favorite for lovers of wine and craft cocktails, served in the cozy convivial bar or their outdoor patio.
 Small plates are served as well, and live entertinement is often on tap at Old Vines here too … on Port Road.

 Alisson’s is a classic, like the Cheers of Kennebunkport, in the heart of Dock Square – a great place for a beer, a lobster roll, sports on TV, and amiable local conversation.

 Want a water view?
 The Boathouse is a beautiful spot for happy hour, lunch, dinner or a late night bite.
 Sit outside on the deck with a view of the River and the Whale Watch and fishing boats coming and going.

 Out Ocean Avenue, Stripers at Breakwater Inn is the best place for sunset and cocktails in their Adirondack chairs looking out at the namesake breakwater and the sea beyond.
-Sunday’s Striper’s hosts Lobster Bakes with a view in summer
+Striper’s often hosts Lobster Bakes with a view in summer.

 For an authentic Lobster Bake?